DoodleScheduling/ratelimit-controller/README.md

 metadata:
   name: default
 spec:
-  rulesSelector:
+  ruleSelector:
     matchLabels: {}
 ```

 `matchLabels: {}` will include all of them in the same namespace as the service.
 By using match labels or expressions it can be configured what rules should be included in the service.
-If no `rulesSelector` on the service is configured no rules will be included.
+If no `ruleSelector` on the service is configured no rules will be included.

-Similar to the `rulesSelector` it is possible to match rules cross namespace by using `spec.namespaceSelector`.
+Similar to the `ruleSelector` it is possible to match rules cross namespace by using `spec.namespaceSelector`.
 By default a `RateLimitService` only looks up rules from the same namespace but with a namespace selector this behaviour can be changed.
 Using `namespaceSelector.matchLabels: {}` will lookup rules across all namespaces.